razor-network/docs-v2/docs/consume-data-feeds/api.md

 # Datafeed Merkle API

 The Datafeed Merkle API is a specialized service designed to facilitate the retrieval of call data essential for updating collection results on a destination blockchain.
 It offers endpoints to access information about active collections and their related calldata, ensuring seamless integration and data synchronization across blockchain networks.
-The call data provided should be used to call the `fetchResult(bytes calldata _data)` function described here.
+The call data provided should be used to call the `updateAndGetResult(bytes calldata _data)` function described here.

 ## Endpoints